flylai/WebServer/README.md

 # WSX - A Simple WebServer written in Java

-A multi-thread webserver, based on NIO and simplified HTTP protocol is supported.
+A multi-thread webserver, based on NIO and simplified HTTP/1.1 protocol is supported.

 ## Feature